-Over 90 percent of my practice as a financial planner is working with parents of children with special needs.
+Over 90 percent of my practice as a financial professional is working with parents of children with special needs.
 This can be challenging because “special needs” means special on every level.
-There is no cookie-cutter solution that can guide people in the journey.
+There is no cookie-cutter solution that can guide people on the journey.

 In the past almost ten years of working with these families, I’ve learned that there are three components to creating a comprehensive financial plan when a disability is present: